 What insurance do I need for my apartment?

-• Contents insurance could potentially protect your belongings from theft and damage
+- Contents insurance could potentially cover your belongings for theft and damage

 Apartment living offers many advantages, but from an insurance perspective it’s a different proposition to living in a freestanding house.